eurostat/eurostat-map.js/docs/reference.md

 ## Statistical data

 The map statistical data can be accessed with the *map*.**stat**([*value*]) method.
-The statistical values can be specified in the following ways:
+The statistical values can be specified from the following sources.

 ### Eurostat database

-Specify statistical data to be retrieved automatically from [Eurostat database](https://ec.europa.eu/eurostat/web/main/data/database).
+Specify statistical data to be retrieved on-the-fly from [Eurostat database](https://ec.europa.eu/eurostat/web/main/data/database).
 The query parameters can be retrieved from [this page](https://ec.europa.eu/eurostat/web/json-and-unicode-web-services/getting-started/generate-new-query).

 Example: